ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-01-peers.md

 }
 ```

-If we need to fund Exchange B we can use the same instructions we used for Exchange A. This however is not mandatory for the PoC.

 Query Exchange B wallet balances for both `Bitcoin` and `Litecoin` after creation
 ```shell
 $ lncli --rpcserver=localhost:10002 --no-macaroons walletbalance --ticker=BTC